SAP-samples/partner-reference-application/Tutorials/35a-ByD-Integration.md

 ### Deploy the Application

 Update your application in the provider subaccount.
-For detailed instructions, refer to the section [Deploy the Multi-Tenant Application to a Provider Subaccount](./24-Multi-Tenancy-Deployment.md).
+For detailed instructions, refer to the section [Deploy Your SAP BTP Multi-Tenant Application](./24-Multi-Tenancy-Deployment.md).

 > Note: Make sure any local changes have been reverted before deployment.